Marx-wrld/Real-Estate/README.md

 # Real-Estate
-A real estate web application built in React.js(UI), redux, Firebase, MERN stack, and tailwind.
+A real estate web application built in React.js(UI), redux, Firebase, MongoDB, MERN stack, and tailwind.

 It allows users to search for properties based on various criteria, such as location, price, and number of bedrooms.
 Users can typically browse listings, view photos, and contact agents or brokers to schedule viewings.